MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 6: How Azure IoT Edge deployments work

+You will be using the Azure IoT Edge Simulator for development purposes in this lab.
+But for deployments to test and production devices then the Azure IoT Edge Runtime must be installed.

 #### Azure IoT Edge Runtime

  The IoT Edge runtime must be installed on an Azure IoT Edge device before you can deploy a solution to the device.
 The runtime is responsible for:

 1. Downloading and starting container images on the IoT Edge device
 2. Version management.
 It ensures that when a new module version is available it will be downloaded, the existing module stopped, and the new version started in its place.